 Architecture is known as the marriage of art and science, and, arguably an embodiment of different fields in humanities and social sciences.

-The role of built spaces as an interactive space can be seen at the very onset of human civilizations.
-In 2011, a review by Wil Roebroeks and Paola Villa state that fire is used in Europe around 400,000 years ago as ancient humans expanded into colder climates.
-For the cave dwellers, they gather around a firepit were eating, sleeping, making tools and, other daily activities take place.
+The role of built spaces as an interactive spaces can be seen at the very onset of human civilizations.
+In 2011, a review by Wil Roebroeks and Paola Villa stated that fire is used in Europe around 400,000 years ago as ancient humans expanded into colder climates.
+For the cave dwellers, they gather around a firepit where eating, sleeping, making tools and, other daily activities take place.